 While there’s no shortage of places to choose from for lunch or dinner along State Street, there are a few that will have you coming back again and again:

-Find out the catch of day, from fish to shellfish to sea bass, tuna, snapper, diver scallops, spiny lobster, sea urchin and stone crab, at the markets or cafes in the harbor, or on the menu boards of the restaurants on Stearns Wharf.
-Grab a quick bite, enjoy five-star dining with an ocean view, or wine-taste on the ocean at some of these seafaring gems.
+Find out the catch of the day, from fish to shellfish to sea bass, tuna, snapper, diver scallops, spiny lobster, sea urchin and stone crab, at the markets or cafes in the harbor or on the menu boards of the restaurants on Stearns Wharf.
+Grab a quick bite, enjoy five-star dining with an ocean view or wine-taste on the ocean at some of these seafaring gems.

-Chuck’s Waterfront Grill/The Endless Summer Bar & Cafe: Do brunch, lunch or dinner at Chuck’s Waterfront Grill where you’ll get a taste of the day’s catch and American fare.
-If you’re looking to keep it casual — and maybe catch a few minutes of the day’s big game — join the local crowd upstairs at The Endless Summer Bar & Café for a similar seafood-inspired menu and relaxed, casual atmosphere.
+Brophy Bros.: Do lunch or dinner at this iconic waterfront restaurant, where you’ll get a taste of the daily catch and American fare.
+If you’re looking to keep it even more casual, join the crowd downstairs at its sister restaurant, On The Alley, for a similar seafood-inspired menu and relaxed, casual atmosphere.

 Deep Sea Wine Tasting Room: Get a kick out of wine tasting over the open waters of the Pacific in Santa Barbara’s only wine tasting room that sits on the ocean.
-Savor locally grown and harvested varietals the county is known for, like pinot noir and chardonnay, while spying breathtaking views from the outdoor deck.
+Savor locally grown and harvested varietals the county is known for, like pinot noir and chardonnay, while taking in the breathtaking views from the outdoor deck.